-On June 9, 2020, upon the recommendation of the Compensation Committee, including with respect to the methodology described above for the calculation of the number of equity awards granted, the Board granted each non-employee director (with the exception of Mr. Fabrikant) an annual equity award with a grant date fair value of \$84,696, comprised of 6,507 shares of Common Stock and 15,996 Stock Options.
-Mr. Fabrikant was granted an annual equity award with a grant date fair value of \$169,391, comprised of 13,014 shares of Common Stock and 31,992 Stock Options.
-In addition, the Board determined that each non-employee director serving on a committee of the Board be compensated for such service as follows: (i) each committee member of the Audit Committee was granted an annual equity award with a grant date fair value of \$6,300, comprised of 1,435 shares of Common Stock (with the exception of Mr. Morse, who was granted an annual equity award with a grant date fair value of \$12,599, comprised of 2,870 shares of Common Stock as the chairperson of the Audit Committee), (ii) each committee member of the Compensation Committee was granted an annual equity award with a grant date fair value of \$6,300, comprised of 1,435 shares of Common Stock (with the exception of Mr. Regan, who was granted an annual equity award with a grant date fair value of \$12,599, comprised of 2,870 shares of Common Stock as the chairperson of the Compensation Committee) and (iii) each committee member of the Nominating and Corporate Governance Committee was granted an annual equity award with a grant date fair value of \$3,152, comprised of 718 shares of Common Stock (with the exception of Mr. Regan, who was granted an annual equity award with a grant date fair value of \$6,300, comprised of 1,435 shares of Common Stock as the chairperson of the Nominating and Corporate Governance Committee).
-The exercise price of the Stock Options granted was equal to the fair market value per share of Common Stock on the date of grant.
-The Stock Options and the shares of Common Stock were fully vested as of the date of grant.
+On June 9, 2022, upon the recommendation of the Compensation Committee, including with respect to the methodology described above for the calculation of the number of equity awards granted, the Board granted each non-employee director an annual equity award with a grant date fair value of \$96,332, comprised of 10,885 restricted shares of Common Stock.
+As Non-Executive Chairman, Mr. Morse was granted an annual equity award with a grant date fair value of \$43,604, comprised of 4,927 restricted shares of Common Stock.
+In addition, the Board determined that each non-employee director serving on a committee of the Board be compensated for such service as follows: (i) each committee member of the Audit Committee was granted an annual equity award with a grant date fair value of \$10,903, comprised of 1,232 restricted shares of Common Stock (with the exception of Mr. Morse, who was granted an annual equity award with a grant date fair value of \$21,806, comprised of 2,464 restricted shares of Common Stock as the chairperson of the Audit Committee), (ii) each committee member of the Compensation Committee was granted an annual equity award with a grant date fair value of \$10,903, comprised of 1,232 restricted shares of Common Stock (with the exception of Mr. Regan, who was granted an annual equity award with a grant date fair value of \$21.806, comprised of 2,464 restricted shares of Common Stock as the chairperson of the Compensation Committee) and (iii) each committee member of the Nominating and Corporate Governance Committee was granted an annual equity award with a grant date fair value of \$5,452, comprised of unrestricted 616 shares of Common Stock (with the exception of Mr. Regan, who was granted an annual equity award with a grant date fair value of \$10,903, comprised of 1,232 restricted shares of Common Stock as the chairperson of the Nominating and Corporate Governance Committee).
+The restricted shares of Common Stock vest after one year.